 Framework is Standard on all Schweiss Hydraulic Doors.

-Zero Headroom Required - Lower your building cost by lowering your building height and that alone will save you thousand
+Zero Headroom Required - Lower your building cost by lowering your building height.
+That alone will save you thousands of dollars.

 Lets you open/stop/close your hydraulic door from any vehicle.
 Customers really enjoy this feature!